pinterest/.github/CONTRIBUTING.md

 ## Code of Conduct

-Please read and understand our [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md).
+Please read and understand our [Code of Conduct](CODE_OF_CONDUCT.md).
 We work hard to ensure that our projects are welcoming and inclusive to as many people as possible.

 ## Making Changes